Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 4. On the first day in office, pull out of the Trans-Pacific Partnership, President Obama’s signature trade deal linking countries around the Pacific Rim.
 (Trump did this in his first week, but not on the first day — probably close enough.)

 5. Immediately institute a hiring freeze on all federal employees to reduce the workforce through attrition.
 There would be exceptions for those in the military, public safety and public health.
-(Trump did so, but it was rescinded in April 2017.)
+(Trump did so, but it was rescinded April 2017.)

 6. Order agency and department heads to identify all “needless job-killing regulations” and then remove them.
 (Trump ordered such a review in 2017.)